 1 tablespoon neutral oil + more for grilling

-It could be eaten alone as an appetizer, over a salad, with grains, or made into a sandwich or wrap.
+It can be enjoyed alone as an appetizer, over a salad, with grains, or made into a sandwich or wrap.
 They can be made in advance and frozen for later use or can be made and reheated the next day.

 In case you were wondering what I will break my whole30 with ?
 Banana bread breakfast cookies are waiting for me.